TED: Don Tapscott on The Blockchain

 And a little personal thoughts about the technical stuff (I am a Bitcoin Certified Professional)

-For me, the technology is a mixture of kazaa, napster, odc, torrents trackers, bank systems and SETi — could we use this technology to have all the computer power in the world to process data?
+I like to describe the technology as a mixture of Kazaa, Napster, odc, torrents trackers, bank systems and SETi — could we use this technology to have all the computer power in the world to process data?
 Yes we do.
-Ethereum is the next big thing and after you get more info on this, do some research on that as well.
+Ethereum — the world’s computer is the next big thing and after you get familiarized with this technology, do some research on that as well.

 Enjoy the talk, as the speaker manages to cover all the important aspects of this new industry.
 And a bonus: family — like father like son, Alex Tapscott presentation, says the same things — they believe in it.